 Cataracts are a very common but treatable eye condition.
 As part of your cataract surgery treatment plan, Dr. David Mark will help you choose a new lens to replace your cloudy, damaged lens in one or both eyes.
 At Silicon Valley Eye Physicians, we have several types of multifocal intraocular lenses (IOLs), which are designed to help you achieve better distance and near vision without corrective eyewear.
 These lenses are a great option for patients who live active lifestyles and want to reduce their reliance on glasses and contacts following cataract surgery.
-Our team can help determine whether these lenses are right for you during a consultation at either of our locations in Santa Clara or Sunnyvale, CA.
+Our team can help determine whether these lenses are right for you during a consultation at our location in Sunnyvale, CA.

 What Are Multifocal IOLs?